manicminer/ansible-auto-scaling-tutorial/README.md

 ## Step 9: Cleaning up

-Whilst we already configured Ansible to terminate old instances used for building AMIs, right now we will start to accumulate Launch Configurations and AMIs each time we invoke the `deploy.yml` playbook.
+Whilst we already configured Ansible to terminate old instances used for building AMIs, right now we will start to accumulate launch configurations and AMIs each time we invoke the `deploy.yml` playbook.
 This might not appear to be much of a problem at the outset (financial costs aside), but it will soon become an issue due to service limits imposed by AWS.
-At the time of writing, the relevant limit on Launch Configurations was 200 per region.
-When this limit is reach, no more can be created and our playbook will start to fail.
+At the time of writing, the relevant limit on Launch Configurations was 100 per region.
+When this limit is reached, no more can be created and our playbook will start to fail.

 Note that whilst you can request increased limits per region for your account, in our experience sometimes these requests are refused on the grounds that AWS would prefer for you to clean up your cruft instead of relying on perpetual service limit increases.

-Leaving unused resources lying around is not very good practise in any case, and we certainly don’t want to be paying for those resources unnecessarily.
-To fix this, we’ll make use of the `ec2_ami_find`/`ec2_ami` modules to delete the older AMIs, and a quick and dirty (but effective) hand rolled module to discard old Launch Configurations.
+Leaving unused resources lying around is not very good practise in any case, and we certainly don't want to be paying for those resources unnecessarily.
+To fix this, we'll make use of the `ec2_ami_find`/`ec2_ami` modules to delete the older AMIs, and a quick and dirty (but effective) hand rolled module to discard old launch configurations.

 ```yaml
 ---